Last updated: 04 December 2023 & medically reviewed by Hailey Shafir

 Inpatient treatment and rehab centers are one way to address addiction.
 They offer onsite professional assistance as well as a structured supportive setting.
 Most inpatient rehab programs last between 30 and 90 days but may be longer or shorter depending on the person's needs.
 The facilities can provide patients with the skills and tools to maintain sobriety and recover fully from cocaine use disorder

-There are a variety of different kinds of inpatient cocaine rehab, with some facilities offering specialized types of treatment.
+There are a variety of different kinds of inpatient cocaine rehab, with some facilities offering specialized types of treatment to improve health.
 Generally, inpatient rehab includes individual and/or group and family counseling sessions, recovery skills groups, and meetings with a doctor or psychiatrist.
 In addition, some inpatient rehab programs may offer one or more of the following:

 Outpatient treatment for cocaine addiction